gvansickle/ucg/README.md

 ### Format

 `.ucgrc` files are text files with a simple format.
 Each line of text can be either:

 1. A single-line comment.
 The line must start with a `#` and the comment continues for the rest of the line.
 2. A command-line parameter.
 This must be exactly as if it was given on the command line.

 ### Location and Read Order

+When `ucg` is invoked, it looks for command-line options from the following locations in the following order:

+1. The `.ucgrc` file in the user's `$HOME` directory, if any.
+2. The first `.ucgrc` file found, if any, by walking up the component directories of the current working directory.
+This traversal stops at either the user's `$HOME` directory or the root directory.
+This is called the project config file, and is intended to live in the top-level directory of a project directory hierarchy.
+3. The command line itself.

 ## User-Defined File Types